Beluga Logo

 Beluga is the name of a Russian vodka produced at a distillery in the city of Mariinsk, Kemerovo Region.
 It was developed in 2002, with an alcohol content of 40%.
 Special attention is paid to the water used, which is sourced only from artesian wells.
 The alcohol is available in six different flavors.

-An even white background, highlighted in gold or gold-colored letters in the austere script, underlines the drinks’ uncompromising quality.
+An even white background, highlighted with gold or gold-colored lettering in the austere script, underscores the drinks’ uncompromising quality.

-A special feature of containers with Beluga brand products is a metal fish on the bottle cap.
-This element is placed on each beverage bottle by hand.
+A special feature of Beluga-branded containers is a metal fish on the bottle cap.
+This element is applied by hand to each beverage bottle.
 Thus, the manufacturer emphasizes respect for each client.

 The logo of the super-premium vodka of Russian origin consists of two basic elements.
 The first is beluga, after which the brand is named.
 The second is an inscription indicating the type of fish and the brand name.
 They are united by a noble style and look very harmonious, complementing each other.
 The line includes five types of vodka.
 Moreover, the label of each of them contains not only the image of a beluga with the word “Beluga,” but also its flavor.

-This is done to make the drink of the highest class stand out from the rest.
-After all, they are of great value and have their awards at international competitions, as well as a unique recipe.
+This is done to make the highest-class drink stand out from the rest.
+After all, they are of great value, have awards from international competitions, and have a unique recipe.
 The bottle with Noble vodka features a rare design: the fish is made of a tin alloy and manually attached to the emblem.
-The real badge symbolizes the high status of vodka since, in 2012, it was the official drink of the Nobel Prize ceremony.
+The real badge symbolizes vodka’s high status, as in 2012 it was the official drink of the Nobel Prize ceremony.

 No less interesting is the design of the logo of another alcohol from the same series.
-Gold Line vodka is sealed with sealing wax and supplemented with a special hammer, with which it is broken.
-The Celebration emblem is platinum vacuum plated, and gold lacquered.
-The Allure label is shaped like a saddle and decorated with genuine leather details.
+Gold Line vodka is sealed with sealing wax and broken with a special hammer.
+The Celebration emblem is platinum-vacuum plated and gold-lacquered.
+The Allure label is shaped like a saddle and features genuine leather detailing.
 For Transatlantic Racing, the designers chose nautical motives.

 Font and Colors